Home » The basics of whole life carbon in construction

 But, perhaps most importantly of all, these choices also influence the amount of environmental emissions throughout its life cycle.
 Our ability to reduce emissions diminishes as the project progresses.
 Therefore, it’s important to make the right decisions as early as possible.

-Currently, there’s no consistent application of the methodology on how to measure carbon, and a lack of available, consistent data.
-If the goal is to lower our emissions in the built environment, we need to compare our performance against other projects, and garner insights from them in the evaluation process.
+One of the toughest challenges for the industry to overcome was an inconsistent application of the methodology on how to measure carbon, as well as a lack of available, consistent data.
+In order to lower emissions in the built environment, we needed to compare our performance against other projects, and garner insights from them in the evaluation process.

 Project life cycle